An image of a cute white, green, and yellow caravan parked in a field.

 Chloramines are long-lasting and can travel much further in water pipes.
 They are primarily responsible for the unpleasant smell of chlorinated water.

-Untreated water can be contaminated by a wide range of waterborne cyst parasites like Giardia, Cryptosporidium,.
-They are harmful protozoan parasites and forms of bacteria which can make you severely ill if ingested.
+These are harmful protozoan parasites and forms of bacteria which can serious illness if ingested.
 Water filters with an absolute pore size of 1 micron or lower will remove most cyst parasites.

 Bacteria